 The ticket is valid for 1 day.

-A bit of history about the Caracalla Thermal Baths, Tomb of Cecilia Metella and Villa dei Quintili
+A bit of history about the Caracalla Thermal Baths

-Caracalla Thermal Baths .
-The thermal Baths are one of the largest and best preserved examples of ancient thermal baths.
-They were built by the Emperor Caracalla and show the typical rectangular shape of the Imperial spas.
-This complex was not only a place to bathe, practice sports and take care of one's health, but also a place of study and rest.
-On both sides of the central body there are a number of environments that form part of the thermal station, the "Caldarium", the "Tepidarium", the "Frigidarium" and the "Natatio".
+The Baths of Caracalla were built around the year 216 for the use and enjoyment of the Romans.
+These thermal baths were inaugurated with the name of Baths Antoninas and are one of the largest and best-preserved examples of ancient thermal baths.
+They were built by Emperor Caracalla and show the typical rectangular shape of the Imperial spas.
+This complex was not only a place to bathe, practice sports and take care of one's health but also a place of study and rest.
+On both sides of the central body, there are a number of environments that form part of the thermal station, the "Caldarium", the "Tepidarium", the "Frigidarium" and the "Natatio".

-Currently in the thermal baths of Caracalla we can see other areas that are around the two gyms.
+Currently, in the thermal baths of Caracalla, we can see other areas that are around the two gyms.
 Even though there are only brick walls and large tumbled vaults, the remains still remain, which centuries ago gave the splendor to these Baths.
-In spite of the pass of time and the looting still the floor of the building remains and good part of the walls that formed the enclosure.
+In spite of the pass of time and the looting still, the floor of the building remains and a good part of the walls that formed the enclosure.

 Did you know that the thermal baths of Caracalla were the most sumptuous structure that was built in antiquity?
 They were coated with marble and decorated with works of art.
 Later, they were surpassed in extension by the Baths of Diocleciano, that in spite of their size they failed to equal its splendor.

-Why visit the thermal baths of Caracalla?
-Because considering their date of construction, they constitute a wonderful architectural example also, they had very effective water supply system as well as heating and drainage.
-The large wood-burning stoves served to heat not only the water, but also the floor and walls of the baths.
+Because considering their date of construction, they constitute a wonderful architectural example also, they had a very effective water supply system as well as heating and drainage.
+The large wood-burning stoves served to heat not only the water but also the floor and walls of the baths.

 How to visit the Caracalla Thermal Baths?